Skip to main content

 1 - Click on the "gear" icon below the "star" icon on a project to open the "Project Settings" page.
 If you are inside a project, look for the "Settings" tab.

 2 - Scroll down to the Date Dependency Adjustment section.
-In here, you will be able to select whichever setup you see fit.
+In here, you will be able to select whichever setup you see fit for the entire project.

 (I) - All Previous & Next Task